 National NGOs are not targeted by this Call.
-Please check carefully the Guide for Applicants on eligibility, selection and award criteria.
+Please check carefully the Call on eligibility, selection and award criteria.

 What is the application procedure and how are organisations selected?

 The applications are evaluated and ranked according to a number of award criteria.
 These criteria relate to the extent to which the organisations can contribute to EU policy development and implementation in the priority areas of EU environmental and/or climate policy.
 The evaluation is made by EASME, external experts, DG Environment and DG Climate Action experts in these fields.
-Some other aspects are also taken into account, for example the potential for the organisation to develop and improve thanks to the funding provided.
+Some other aspects are also taken into account, for example the potential for the organisation to develop and improve.

 How many and what organisations are presently funded?

 The number of NGOs funded each year varies depending on the quality of the applications, the amounts applied for and the total budget available.
-In general, around 30 organisations are selected for funding each year.
-Lists of NGOs funded since 1997 is available here.
+In the past, between 25 and 30 organisations have been selected for funding each year.
+Lists of NGOs funded since 1997 are available here.